Peckham (UK Parliament constituency): History

-The constituency was, by the time of its abolition, a safe Labour seat.
-It was held for the last thirteen years of its existence by Harriet Harman, who went on to become the deputy leader of the Labour Party.
+The constituency was, by the time of its abolition in 1997, a safe Labour seat.
+It was held for the last thirteen years of its existence by Harriet Harman, who held the successor seat of Camberwell and Peckham during the whole of its existence, and went on to become the deputy leader of the Labour Party.

 The constituency shared boundaries with the Peckham electoral division for election of councillors to the Greater London Council at elections in 1973, 1977 and 1981.